 For more information about NAGPRA, please visit the NAGPRA web site maintained by the National Park Service.

-NAGPRA claims should be directed to the university’s NAGPRA committee through the Office of the Vice Provost for Academic Affairs:
+NAGPRA claims should be directed to the university’s NAGPRA committee through the Director of Repatriation:

 Please note that UT also houses Native American Ancestral Human Remains and cultural items that are under the legal control of federal or state agencies, for the purposes of NAGPRA, including the Tennessee Valley Authority and the Tennessee Division of Archaeology.
 If an inquiry relates to one of these agencies, UT will provide the appropriate contact information.